thma/LtuPatternFactory/README.md

 > [Quoted from Wikipedia](https://en.wikipedia.org/wiki/Monoid)

-With haskell we can declare `Test` as an instance of the `Monoid` typeclass by defining:
+With haskell we can declare `Test` as an instance of the `Monoid` type class by defining:
 ```haskell
 instance Monoid Test where
     mempty = Empty
 ```
-We can now use all functions provided by the `Monoid` typeclass to work with our `Test`:
+We can now use all functions provided by the `Monoid` type class to work with our `Test`:

 ```haskell
 compositeDemo = do